 No, we didn't.
 The nine SDRs are fed from four splitters, one for each beverage feedline.
 With the high signal level of the reference signal, it is in fact easier to wrap a wire from the signal output around the feedline.
 Induction rules, and the signal level is a lot lower.
 So, we still had to buy four devices?

 No, we didn't!
-With such a strong reference signal, and the feedlines physically very close to eachother, we ended up with having to buy only one!
+The reference signal is very strong, and the feedlines physically very close to eachother.
+So we followed a suggestion on the Jaguar Pro reflector and ended up with having to buy only one!
 A few turns of wire around each feedline provided us with a GPS reference on 1705 kHz for all our four beverages and nine Perseus.

 The device needs a 5V power source, which I found on a spare USB port on one of my PCs.
 The connection also enables communication with the device itself.
 The only other requirement is of course access to open sky for the GPS antenna.